hashgraph/stablecoin-studio/custodialwalletutils/README.md

 ## 4. Technologies

-- **JavaScript (Node.js)**: The library is written in JavaScript and is designed to run in a Node.js environment.
 - **TypeScript**: TypeScript is a typed superset of JavaScript that adds static types.
 It's used in this project for writing the source code.
 - **npm**: npm is the package manager for Node.js and is used for managing dependencies and running scripts.
 - **Jest**: Jest is a JavaScript testing framework used to write and run tests.